How to calculate cost per mile as an owner-operator truck driver

 10,000

-Now you can calculate your cost per mile for each variable costs and fixed costs.
+Now you can calculate your cost per mile.
 To do this, divide your variable costs by your total miles driven and your fixed costs by your total miles driven.

 The sample spreadsheet now looks like this: